Leaked Bolton claims fuel fiery new clash over impeachment testimony

 "They didn't start an investigation, promise to start an investigation, or make any announcement that they were going to do an investigation, and they got the security assistance money," Jordan said.

-Fox News' Edmund DeMarche, Gregg Re and Gillian Turner contributed to this report.
+Fox News' Edmund DeMarche, John Roberts, Gregg Re and Gillian Turner contributed to this report.